82deutschmark/Spy-Story1/README.md

   - Fixed critical data loading issues in debug interface
     - Problem: The code was trying to use pagination methods that weren't properly defined or were incompatible with API responses
     - Solution: Removed pagination dependency entirely and displayed all records for admin/debug use
+  - Fixed modal content editing in debug interface
+    - Problem: Enable Editing toggle was not making modal content editable
+    - Solution: Added proper event listener to the edit mode toggle switch and fixed the enableEditMode function in ModalHandler.js
+  - Added custom debug CSS styling
+    - Added proper styling for editable content in modals to provide visual feedback when content is editable
+    - Created custom-debug.css file and linked it in debug.html template
+  - Fixed DebugUtils export issue
+    - Problem: Incorrect export syntax in DebugUtils.js causing "unexpected identifier" errors
+    - Solution: Updated the module to use proper ES6 default export

+- **Current Issues**:
+  - Unexpected identifier 'traits' error in JavaScript console
+    - Problem: After fixing the basic editing functionality, there's still a syntax error related to parsing traits data
+    - Next step: Investigate the JSON format in the modal content and fix potential JSON parsing issues
+  - Save button functionality in debug interface
+    - Problem: The save button works for edit mode toggle but doesn't properly save edited content
+    - Next step: Ensure saveAnalysis() function properly retrieves and sends the edited content to the backend

 ### Current Status